Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 - `textualScriptOffset` is the absolute offset that points to the textual opcode index table;
 - `backgroundOffset` is the absolute offset that points to the image index table.

 `textualScriptOffset` and `backgroundOffset` can point to [EOF](https://en.wikipedia.org/wiki/End-of-file) (equal to the size of script file, not -1), that means (No. 4) with (No. 6) and (No. 5) with (No. 7) are zero-lengthed respectively.
-There are only 3 files has this case which both offsets point to EOF.
+There are only 3 files that have this case which both offsets point to EOF.

 I believe the game doesn't even try to validate this, or anything, because this file format is meant to be interpreted for script execution, and it's the job of a certain compiler (which the devs used to generate script files) to validate.